A Policy Iteration Method for Inverse Mean Field Games: Preliminaries

 In this work, we focus on developing an efficient algorithm that provably converges to a (not necessarily unique) solution to the inverse problem.
 We consider the following inverse MFG problem setup: Given that the system follows the MFG \eqref{EQ:MFG} and the functions $H, F, u_T$, and $m_0$, we seek to reconstruct the obstacle function $b(\bx)$ from data $\DataFun(\bx)$.
 Specifically, we assume the data is a linear measurement $\MeasOpr u$ of the value function, i.e., $\DataFun\approx \MeasOpr u$.
 In noiseless cases, $\DataFun=\MeasOpr u$.
 In our numerical experiments, we consider two types of data: (i) the initial value $\MeasOpr u:=u(\bx, 0)$ and (ii) the derivative at the final time $\MeasOpr u:=\partial_t u(\bx, T)$.
+Note that case (ii), which involves time-derivative data, is not the standard setting in inverse problems; however, such data can be obtained by finite-difference approximations of the value function over a short time interval near the terminal time.